PegasusWang/booknotes/docs/golang/go101/book.md

 - values of the types in sync standard package should not be copied.

 If it is hard to make a decisoin , just choose the pointer receiver way.

+# 23 Interfaces in Go

+type assert and type switch

+- Values of []t can't be directly converted to []I, even if type T implements interface type I.
+- Each method specified in a interface type corresponds to an implicit function.